PriceLab/BDDS/footprints/testdb/README.md

 - [ ] Run the shell script using the nohup option to collect output

-From your project directory with your master scripts, run the shell script:
+From your project directory (in this case, the `test_dbs` directory) with your master scripts, run the shell script:

 ```
 nohup run_test.sh